infinity236/nsu-cse332-project/README.md

 ## Notes
 - This project builds on faculty-provided CPU and assembler; contributions focused on correctness (jal/jr, assembler fixes) and validation.
-- See /Report/Report.tex for full technical details, diagrams, and benchmarking results.
+- See Report.pdf for full technical details, diagrams, and benchmarking results.